 While chilling, melt your chocolate and coconut oil in a double boiler.

-Take your truffles out of the fridge and dip one at at time in the chocolate and coat.
+Take your truffles out of the fridge and dip one at a time in the chocolate and completely coat.

-Remove and place on a the same parchment-lined cookie sheet.
+Remove and place back on the same parchment-lined cookie sheet.